About Ed Wilson

 In the eighties Ed headed north to Queensland where he played in numerous club bands until his return to Sydney in 1987 when he joined the NSW Police Band as musical arranger.
 Ed also spent a year writing new arrangements for all the army bands around Australia.

 Realising that most school bands in Australia were only playing American arrangements Ed formed his own publishing company with his wife, Esther, in 1990.
 He would eventually supply these bands with his own music.
 Ed & Esther now publish and sell directly to schools all over Australia.
 Ed Wilson’s arrangements have become an important thread in the growing musical culture for young musicians in Oz and elsewhere around the world.

-The idea of combining his musical skills with his flare for humour resulted in a unique ensemble in 2001 which he dubbed the ''Wacky big band''.
+The idea of combining his musical skills with his flare for humour resulted in a unique ensemble which he dubbed the ''Wacky big band''.
 The band was influenced by American musician Spike Jones and his off the wall approach to big band music in the 40's and 50's.
 The “Wackies” recorded a live album...Jeff Duff was the vocalist with Wacky.